Rasquin/project-2-CCS/README.md

 https://www.emailjs.com/
-Font awesome 5.6.1 to get the icons for location-arrow, map-marked, utensils, bed, globe-americas, arrow-right, message box, facebook, twitter and instagram and CopyRight. https://fontawesome.com
+Font awesome 5.6.1 to get the icons for location-arrow, map-marked, utensils, bed, globe-americas, message box, facebook, twitter and instagram and CopyRight. https://fontawesome.com

 Google Map API to get the map of the about section with the location of Caracas